 - Market analysis

-As indicated in step two, before launching your business, it is important to research and study your business industry, market and competitors.
-It is when this has been done that you can be able to make an in-depth analysis of your findings in this section.
+As indicated in step two, it is important to research and study your industry, market and competitors.
+After this, you can be able to make an in-depth analysis of your findings in this section.

-In your analysis, you must include a description and outlook of your industry, information about your target market, distinguishing characteristics, how much market share you can gain, pricing and gross margin targets and your competitive analysis such as your market share, strengths and weaknesses etc.
+In your analysis, you can include a description and outlook of your industry.
+Also, information about your target market, distinguishing characteristics and how much market share you can gain.
+You can also include pricing and gross margin targets with your competitive analysis such as your market share, strengths and weaknesses etc.

 - Organization and management

-There are different legal structures of every business.
+There are different legal structures for every business.
 Identify the best organization and management structure for your business and outline them in this section.

-It must also include detailed ownership information such as names, percentage ownership, forms of ownership, etc; the profiles of your management team and the qualifications of your board of directors.
-Who does what, why are you bringing them into the business and also give a detailed description of each department and its function?
+It includes detailed ownership information such as names, percentage ownership and forms of ownership.
+And also the profiles of your management team and the qualifications of your board of directors.

-NB: These information are not necessary if you are a sole proprietorship business.
+NB: This information is not necessary if you are a sole proprietorship business.

 - Funding requests

 If you are seeking to fund your business, use this section to outline your requirements.
-The section should include information such as your current requirement, any future funding requirement over the next five years, how you intend to use the funds you receive and any financial situational plans for the future such as debt payment plan, selling your business, buyout, etc.
+It includes your current need, any future funding need over the next five years and how you intend to use the funds you receive.

 - Financial projections